 Yes, Figs Make the Best Smoothies!

-When it comes to quick & easy breakfasts, easy smoothie recipes are the hands down winner in my book!
+When it comes to quick & easy breakfasts, easy smoothies are the hands down winner in my book!
 They’re my favorite way to kick off my mornings because they provide a sippable serving of seasonal produce (like figs!) all in one glass, like my easy apple banana smoothie, and banana almond milk smoothie.

 This light, creamy and naturally sweet fig smoothie is definitely checking all those boxes!
 For this simple smoothie we’re using ingredients like frozen bananas, figs, ground flax seed, Greek yogurt and any milk to create a fruity smoothie that tastes like a total treat.

 The base recipe is very versatile and forgiving so you can customize it to work for you.
 You can use ANY other milk you like.
 Can’t do dairy?
 No worries!
 Simply swap in a plant-based yogurt or protein powder.
-Want to turn this into a smoothie bowl instead?
-I’ve got you covered with full directions below.

 Overhead shot of a clear blender with bananas, figs, yogurt, and flax seed.